nortal/dyngo/README.md

 ## Features (long version):
 ### Structure of form definition JSON
-Form definition object consists of two parts: array of *components* and key-object map of *translations*:
+Form definition object consists of two parts: array of *components* and key-object pairs of *translations*:
 ```json
 {
   "components": [],